Managing type 1 diabetes at home

 Step 1

-The paediatric diabetes team will work with you to calculate the ‘Low Treatment’ amount as this will vary depending on your child’s age, weight and activity levels.
-The amount they need will change as they get older.
+The Paediatric Diabetes team will help to calculate the amount of fast-acting carbohydrate required to treat a hypo.
+This will vary depending on age, weight and activity levels.
+The amount needed for the young person will change as they get older.

 Step 2

-If the blood glucose is below 4mmol/L repeat Step 1 until blood glucose is above 4mmol/L.
+If the blood glucose is still below 4mmol/L repeat Step 1 until blood glucose is above 4mmol/L.

 If the blood glucose is above 4mmol/L continue as normal.